doridori/Pilot/README.md

 ---------------------|------------------------------
 PilotStack           |A `Stack` of `PilotFrame` objects PilotFrame           |Frame that lives in a `PilotStack`.
-May represent a Screen or scoped-data PilotSyncer          |Holds the `UITypeHandler` collection that is queried upon `PilotStack` change events UITypeHandler        |Interface for an object that can compose a UI for a given set of `PilotFrame` classes PilotLifecycleManager|Bridge between the hosting Activities lifecycle events and a `PilotStack` instance PilotFrameLayout     |Convenience `FrameLayout` base for `BackedByFrame` backed views
+May represent a Screen or scoped-data PilotUISyncer        |Holds the `UITypeHandler` collection that is queried upon `PilotStack` change events UITypeHandler        |Interface for an object that can compose a UI for a given set of `PilotFrame` classes PilotLifecycleManager|Bridge between the hosting Activities lifecycle events and a `PilotStack` instance PilotFrameLayout     |Convenience `FrameLayout` base for `BackedByFrame` backed views